yujunz/gitlab.com-runbooks/howto/deleted-project-restore.md

 ## Background

-There are two sources of data that we will be restoring: the project metadata (issues, merge requests, members etc), which is stored in the main database (postgres), and the repositories (main and wiki) which are stored on a Gitaly shard.
+There are two sources of data that we will be restoring: the project metadata (issues, merge requests, members, etc.), which is stored in the main database (Postgres), and the repositories (main and wiki) which are stored on a Gitaly shard.

 Container images and CI artifacts are not restored by this process.

 ## Part 1: Restore the project metadata

 If a project is deleted in GitLab, it is entirely removed from the database.
-That is, we also lack necessary meta data to recover data from file servers.
-Recovering meta- and project data is a multi step process:
+That is, we also lack the necessary metadata to recover data from file servers.
+Recovering meta- and project data is a multi-step process:

-1. Restore a full database backup and perform point-in time recovery (PITR)
+1. Restore a full database backup and perform point-in-time recovery (PITR)
-2. Extract meta data necessary to recover from git/wiki data from file servers
+2. Extract metadata necessary to recover from git/wiki data from file servers
 3. Export the project from the database backup and import into GitLab

 ### Special procedure if the deletion was less than 8h ago